Newcomen Society

 The Newcomen Society is an international learned society that promotes and celebrates the history of engineering and technology.
-It was founded in London in 1920 and takes its name from Thomas Newcomen, one of the inventors associated with the early development of the steam engine and who is widely considered the "father of the Industrial Revolution".
+It was founded in London in 1920, and takes its name from Thomas Newcomen, one of the inventors associated with the early development of the steam engine and who is widely considered the "father of the Industrial Revolution".
+An early president was Loughnan St. L. Pendred.